 - A recent St. Vincent de Paul report says that 600,000 people are in need of the services of food banks with 232,000 being children.

-- Approx. 100,000 mortgages are still in arrears and many more are close to crisis point which means that we have approx. 400,000 people living the daily nightmare of possible eviction from their homes.
+- Well over 100,000 mortgages in arrears and many more are close to crisis point which means that we have approx. 400,000 people facing eviction.

 - Its common knowledge that our unemployment figures are being massaged by Government schemes (scams).

-- It’s estimated that there could be as many as 10 people taking their own lives every week as a result of the harsh measures being imposed on our people by three successive and very uncaring Governments!
+- It’s estimated that there could be as many as 10 people taking their own lives every week as a result of the harsh measures being imposed on our people by two successively uncaring Governments!

 Not educated enough to make decisions